The Benefits of Guggul Extract on Thyroid Function, Weight Loss & More

 Basically, these studies indicate that taking guggul promotes a more "normal" cholesterol profile that so many people are seeking.

-In contract, other studies have suggested that guggul may not be effective at lowering cholesterol in everyone.
+In contrast, other studies have suggested (10) that guggul may not be effective at lowering cholesterol in everyone.

 The moral of the story?